kex-24/kex-presentation/gpt-task.md

-# Galaxy Pets: Collect and Train Your Cosmic Companions

-For this programming assignment in Java, you are stepping into the shoes of a cosmic trainer, embarking on a journey through the universe to collect and train Galaxy Pets.
-These are mythical creatures with unique abilities and attributes that you'll be modeling in Java.

-## Deadline
-This assignment is due before the next scheduled class.

-## Instructions
-For instructions on how to complete and submit this assignment, please refer to the assignments section of the course instructions reachable via [assignments section of our course webpage](https://assignments.example.com).

-## Preparation

-- Complete and understand all questions in Module 2: "Exploring Object-Oriented Programming".
-- Access the OLI material through Canvas or directly via [programming course materials](https://programmingmaterials.example.com).

-Note: The OLI material and tasks this year may not perfectly align, so it's okay to read ahead if you did not find everything mentioned.

-## Learning Goals

-The goals for this week include understanding how to:
-- Design Java classes.
-- Implement fields and methods within a class.
-- Utilize the `main` method for testing.
-- Understand the concept of object encapsulation.
-- Manage object interaction within a Java application.

-## Troubleshooting Guide

-1. Browse the [posted questions](https://forum.example.com/issues) related to this week's assignment.
-Are others experiencing the same issue?
-2. If not, create a [New Question](https://forum.example.com/issues/new) with a descriptive title beginning with "Week *x*: *summary of problem*".
-3. Seek out further help at the [weekly help sessions](https://helpsessions.example.com) hosted by our team.

-Collaboration with peers is encouraged, but please avoid sharing exact solutions.

-## Assignment Details

-Your journey through the galactic frontier begins with the creation of unique Galaxy Pets crafted from the essence of cosmic phenomena.
-Dive into this universe by modeling these creatures in Java.
-Let your imagination run wild; perhaps a Starlion with the roar of a collapsing star, or a Nebulupi, a wolf made from the gas of a nebulous cloud.

-### Task 1: Class Creation

-Start by creating a file named `GalaxyPet.java` inside the `src` directory.
-Declare the GalaxyPet class within this file.

-### Task 2: Defining Properties

-Our Galaxy Pets need characteristics.
-Define the following fields within the GalaxyPet class, without assigning any initial values:

-- String name
-- int energyLevel
-- int cosmicPower
-- int speed
-- boolean asleep

-### Task 3: Spawning Galaxy Pets

-In the `main` method of your GalaxyPet class, create and instantiate a "Starlion" with initial values for its characteristics.
-Use the dot operator to set these attributes directly for now.

-### Task 4: Encapsulation with Getters and Setters

-To encapsulate the inner workings of our Galaxy Pets, change the access modifiers of your fields to `private`.
-Then, implement getters and setters for each property.

-### Task 5: Constructing with Constructors

-Implement a constructor for the GalaxyPet class that allows setting all characteristics upon instantiation.
-Create a second pet, "Nebulupi", using this constructor.

-### Task 6: Display Information

-Create a method named `displayInfo` within the GalaxyPet class that prints out all information about the pet to the console.

-### Task 7: The Cosmic Challenge

-Galaxy Pets can challenge each other to cosmic duels.
-Implement a method named `challenge` where one pet can challenge another.
-The outcome will determine which pet gains cosmic power.
-Incorporate simple logic based on your chosen attributes.

-### Task 8: Understanding Scope and Shadowing

-Review examples of scope and variable shadowing provided in the reading materials.
-Be prepared to adjust your implementation if necessary, focusing on proper usage of the `this` keyword.

-## Final Checklist

-- [ ] Created and developed the GalaxyPet class with fields and methods.
-- [ ] Utilized getters and setters for encapsulation.
-- [ ] Implemented constructors for easy object instantiation.
-- [ ] Developed a method displaying a pet's info.
-- [ ] Enabled Galaxy Pets to challenge each other.

-## Bugs and Errors?

-If you encounter any inconsistencies or errors with this assignment, please report them by creating a [New Issue](https://forum.example.com/issues/new) with the title "Week *x* Error: *summary of error here*".
-Contributors identifying bugs will be acknowledged.

-This personalized task should help the student understand the same core programming concepts as the model task, framed around an engaging theme of collecting and training cosmic creatures.
+# Spotify Playlist Manager

+### Deadline
+This work should be completed before the next exercise session.

+### Instructions
+Please see the assignments section of the course instructions for how to do and submit this assignment.

+### Preparation

+- Read and answer all questions in Module 2: Looking Inside Classes.
+- Access the OLI material through Canvas or the provided webpage.

+**Note:** The OLI material and tasks might not align perfectly this year, so feel free to explore upcoming sections if needed.

+### Learning Goals

+This week you will practice:
+* Designing Java classes for a specific purpose
+* Adding instance variables to a class
+* Creating a constructor method
+* Implementing *getters* and *setters* for class fields
+* Object interaction using the dot operator
+* Outputting data to the terminal
+* Utilizing the `main` method effectively
+* Understanding scope and variable shadowing

+### Troubleshooting Guide

+Follow this approach for any questions or problems:

+1. Check this week's posted issues to see if other students have encountered the same problem.
+2. If not, create a new issue with a descriptive title.
+3. Ask a TA for help during the weekly lab session.

+Collaboration is encouraged, but **do not share answers**.

+### Assignment

+Imagine you are creating a simple playlist manager for Spotify users.
+Users can create playlists, add songs, and display playlist contents.

+#### Exercise 1: Create the Song Class

+Create a new Java file named `Song.java` in the `src` folder.
+Define the `Song` class within it, and add the following fields:

+- `String` title
+- `String` artist
+- `int` duration (in seconds)
+- `String` album

+#### Exercise 2: Define a Playlist Class

+In another file, `Playlist.java`, define the `Playlist` class with the following:

+- A name for the playlist
+- A list (use an `ArrayList` for this) to store songs

+#### Exercise 3: Constructors

+Add constructors to both your `Song` and `Playlist` classes to initialize the objects with provided values.
+For the `Playlist`, initialize the list and set its name.

+#### Exercise 4: Getters and Setters

+For both classes, create *getters* and *setters* for all fields.
+Remember the boolean conventions for getters (`is` instead of `get`).

+#### Exercise 5: Adding Songs to Playlists

+In the `Playlist` class, implement a method `addSong()` that takes a `Song` object and adds it to the playlist's song list.

+#### Exercise 6: Displaying Playlist Contents

+Implement a method in the `Playlist` class that prints all the songs in the playlist, showing title, artist, and duration in a readable format.

+#### Exercise 7: Main Method Testing

+In a separate `Main.java` file, demonstrate the creation of a `Playlist`, add a few songs to it, and then display its contents.

+#### Exercise 8: Enhancing Song Information

+Add a method to the `Song` class that converts the duration from seconds into a more readable format (minutes and seconds) and include this in the playlist display output.

+### Checklist
+- Create the `Song` and `Playlist` classes with relevant fields.
+- Implement constructors for instantiating your objects.
+- Write getters and setters for managing field access.
+- Add functionality for adding songs to a playlist.
+- Implement playlist content display functionality.
+- Convert song duration from seconds to minutes and seconds in display output.

+### Bugs and Errors
+If you find any inconsistencies or errors in this exercise, please open a new issue with the title "Error: summary of the error".
+Reported bugs will be acknowledged in the acknowledgments section.